akashvshroff/Text_Based_Algorithms/Markov_Chain/README.md

 # Outline:

-- In mathematical terms, a Markov Chain is a model that outlines an outcome or a sequence of events where the probability of each event depends solely on the event that precedes it.
+- In strictly mathematical terms, a Markov Chain is a model that outlines an outcome or a sequence of events where the probability of each event depends solely on the event that precedes it.
 In terms of text processing, a Markov Chain is used to generate random sentences from some corpus of words based on probability of pairs.
 A more detailed description of how it works is presented below.

 # Purpose: